 Every sourcing team has limited bandwidth, and a Chief Procurement Officer’s work is never done.
 So it’s worth examining what is NOT required of the job.
 As procurement’s role becomes more strategic and AI tools enter the daily life of sourcing professionals, avoiding the wrong activities can be just as important as doing the right things.
-Below are three classic mainstays of procurement that are candidates for the chopping block.
+Below are three classic mainstays of procurement that CPOs should stop doing.

 STOP #1: Stop Being the Policy Police

 For too long, procurement has played the role of the rule nerd: Get more bids… Buy this brand of software… Don’t use that airport… Fill out those forms.
 These orders comprise the only interaction with procurement for many employees.
 It’s no wonder then that procurement is viewed as tactical (and annoying).